It’s no secret we’re living in a mobile world. We’re hoping that by now, most of you have recognized this and adapted accordingly.

 While fancy animations and designs with flash may seem like a good idea in theory, they don’t help you with your mobile search optimization.

 Websites with simple designs have higher conversion rates.
-Don’t believe me?
+Don’t believe us?
 Look at some of the mobile pages for the most popular companies you can think of.

 They don’t have flashing lights or fancy bells and whistles to draw attention.

 Plus, flash slows things down tremendously.
-I already discussed how important the speed is.
-Take a look at what happens when mobile websites load fast:
+We already discussed how important the speed is.

 All of these elements help improve your business and make you more money.
 But they also improve your Google search ranking from mobile devices.